Socrats/EGTTools/README.md

 The [Example](docs/examples/hawk_dove_dynamics.ipynb) is a jupyter notebook the analysis of the evolutionary dynamics in a Hawk-Dove game.

+You can find more information in the [documentation](https://egttools.readthedocs.io/en/latest/).

 ## Citing

 You may cite this repository in the following way: